ZeroSharp/zerosharp.github.com/source/_posts/2015-12-22-serverless-framework-part-1-up-and-running.markdown

 categories: [aws, serverless]
 description: An introduction to the Serverless framework.
 Making it easy to use Amazon Lambda to build highly scalable apps cheaply.
 ---
+## New version 0.1.5 ##
+{% highlight Edit: since the original version of this post, a new version 0.1.5 of Serverless was released.
+I have updated the tutorial below to reflect the newer version. %}

 I was in the middle of a blog post about the JAWS framework and before I had finished it changed its name to [the Serverless framework](https://github.com/serverless/serverless).
 It is a very clever way to build apps without worrying about provisioning server or whether it will scale.
 This is because it uses Amazon Web Services and in particular the Amazon lambda compute service.
 It's currently in beta.

 Follow [the instructions](http://docs.serverless.com/docs/configuring-aws) for setting up an administrative IAM user for use with the framework.